taura/parallel-distributed-programming-code/21mnist/README.md

 How to add your implementation
 --------------------------

 Here is how you change the code when working on a new implementation.
-As already mentioned, there are two implementations already in place, cpu_base and gpu_base.
+As already mentioned, there are two implementations already in place, cpu_base and cuda_base.

 Before starting the real work, there are some work for preparation.